 I miss what used to be, and the people they used to be (or, I should say, the people I thought they were).
 I close my eyes at night and cannot fall asleep because memories play on a loop in my head.
 I still wake up sad, knowing that I have to deal with the feelings of loss and betrayal and even humiliation all over again — they haven’t packed their bags and left town.

 But one thing that I do know (as someone who has experienced these types of “breakups” before), is while it’s going to get worse before it gets better, it’s going to get better.
 Writing, of course, helps.
-Chats with friends help a lot.
-Knowing that my parents understand that I can’t just blink and be “over this” — and that I have their support (as not all millennials are lucky enough to have supportive parents) helps.
+Chats with friends help a lot, and being surrounded by people who know that I can’t just blink and be “over this” — and that I have their support — helps even more.